Senior Exercise Leisure

 Writing

-Regular exercises and being active in recreational activities are crucial to leading a life of overall wellness.
+Regular exercise and being active in recreational activities are crucial to leading a life of overall wellness.
 There is no specific age for exercising or for any physical and mental activities.
-Regular exercise helps protect us from chronic disease, lowers chances of injury, and improves mood.
+Regular exercise helps protect us from chronic disease, lowers the chances of injury, and improves mood.

-Seniors engaging to such activities tend to have longer and fuller lives, and firmer immunity than those who are not active.
-These activities not just benefit seniors physical condition but enable them to generate positive feelings and memories – easing stress and depression – regardless of mental and physical condition.
+Seniors engaging in such activities tend to have longer and fuller lives, and firmer immunity than those who are not active.
+These activities not just benefit seniors’ physical condition but enable them to generate positive feelings and memories, easing stress and depression, regardless of their mental and physical condition.